-- Revenue marginally exceeded the full year 2023 budget of AUD\$5.860M.
-The 2023 revenue of AUD\$5.907M reflects an increase of 18.3% over the previous year. - The 2023 budget was structured to intentionally invest from previous year cash surpluses.
-The Board's planned budget deficit (AUD\$740,000 loss) was at least partway achieved. - Strong growth and retention of ASI members with 74 new members in 2023 (21.4% growth in member numbers overall). - Expansion of the Secretariat with 6 new roles in 2023, building ASI's capability to deliver on strategy and manage future growth. - Careful management of expenditure, with the majority of activity lines at or under budget.
+- Revenue was under the full year 2024 budget by AUD\$0.664M.
+The 2024 revenue of AUD\$6.671M reflects an increase of 13% over the previous year. - The 2024 budget was structured to intentionally invest from previous year cash surpluses.
+The Board's budget deficit of AUD\$0.926M was AUD\$0.020M higher than actual deficit result of AUD\$0.906M. - Continued growth and retention of ASI members with 63 new members in 2024 (15% growth in member numbers overall), but growth is slowing compared to previous years. - Expansion of the Secretariat with a net increase in headcount of 6 in 2024, building ASI's capability to deliver on strategy and manage future growth. - Careful management of expenditure, with the majority of activity lines at or under budget.
+Total Operating Expenses were AUD\$7.560M, AUD\$0.706M below the budget.

-The Board maintains a cautious financial approach resulting in strong reserves that continue to be valuable in a time of ongoing uncertainty.
-Going forward, the Board continues to take a balanced approach to maintaining proportionate reserves alongside prudent investment to achieve ASI's strategy and objectives.
+The Board maintains a cautious financial approach resulting in operating reserves that continue to be valuable in a time of ongoing uncertainty.
+Going forward, the Board continues to take a balanced approach by closely monitoring to ensure operating reserves are appropriate alongside prudent investment to achieve ASI's strategy and objectives.